-[Regulation 18 amended in Gazette 10 January 1986 p.
+[Regulation 18, formerly regulation 19, renumbered as regulation 18 in Gazette 10 Jan 1986 p.
 138.]

 18A.
 Advertisements — prohibited statement

 For the purposes of section 121 of the Act, a statement of a rate of interest that is expressed otherwise than as an annual percentage rate is prescribed as a prohibited statement.